Modality Translation for Object Detection Adaptation Without Forgetting Prior Knowledge: Related Work

 \section{Related Work}

-\textbf{Object detection.} OD is a computer vision task that has as its objective to provide labels and localization for the objects in the image~\cite{zhang2021dive}.
-The two categories of OD are two-stage and one-stage detectors.
-Two-stage detectors, exemplified by Faster R-CNN~\cite{ren2015faster}, first generate regions of interest and then use a second classifier to confirm object presence within those regions.
+\textbf{(a) Object Detection.} OD is a computer vision task that aims to provide labels and localization for the objects in the image~\cite{zhang2021dive}.
+Two-stage detectors, exemplified by Faster R-CNN~\cite{ren2015faster}, generate regions of interest and then use a second classifier to confirm object presence within those regions.
 On the other hand, one-stage detectors streamline the detection process by eliminating the proposal generation stage, aiming for end-to-end training and real-time inference speeds.
 RetinaNet~\cite{lin2017focal} is a one-stage OD model that utilizes a focal loss function to address class imbalance during training.
 Also, models like FCOS~\cite{tian2019fcos} have emerged in this category, eliminating predefined anchor boxes to potentially enhance inference efficiency.
-The proposed work investigates these three traditional and powerful detectors: the two-stage Faster R-CNN detector, which is highly used on the benchmarks, RetinaNet, and FCOS.
+The proposed work investigates these three traditional and powerful detectors: Faster R-CNN, RetinaNet, and FCOS.
 The choice of such detectors was due to the simplicity in implementation and integration among other methods, as well as a different range of pre-trained backbone weights, such as ResNet~\cite{he2016deep} and MobileNet~\cite{howard2017mobilenets}.